The Complete Hypothyroidism User Guide for Patients (2018 Edition)

-- Hashimoto's Thyroiditis (autoimmune condition) - In this condition the thyroid is destroyed by an autoimmune disease where the body attacks your own thyroid gland and slowly causes damage over time.
+- Hashimoto's Thyroiditis (an autoimmune condition) - In this condition, the thyroid is destroyed by an autoimmune disease (6) where the body attacks your own thyroid gland and slowly causes damage over time.

-- Primary Atrophic Hypothyroidism - This is felt to be caused from end stage Hashimoto's thyroiditis (more on this below).
-Basically if Hashimoto's disease progresses unchecked overtime then it will eventually destroy your thyroid gland.
+- Primary Atrophic Hypothyroidism - This is felt to be caused by end-stage Hashimoto's thyroiditis (more on this below).
+Basically, if Hashimoto's disease progresses unchecked over time (7) then it will eventually destroy your thyroid gland.

 - Post Radioactive Iodine Ablation - This is a therapy designed to treat hyperthyroidism but the goal of this treatment is to destroy the gland which leaves the patient hypothyroid.

 - Post-Thyroidectomy - Thyroidectomy refers to the complete removal of the thyroid gland and is used to treat patients with hyperthyroidism and/or thyroid cancer.
 The removal of the thyroid gland results in hypothyroidism because the body is no longer able to produce thyroid hormone on its own.

 This isn't the complete list however because there are emerging causes of hypothyroidism that are less established but will probably become more important over time as we learn more about them.